 We now discuss the implications of Theorem 1 for firm profits, prices, and consumer surplus.
-In discussing the price implications, we make the standard assumption that the monopoly price $p^m(s)$ is unique and increasing in s.
-For example, this holds if $\Pi(p, s)$ is strictly quasiconcave in p and supermodular in (p, s).
-While standard, we emphasize that this assumption is only used in the following discussion, not in the above results.
+In discussing the price implications, we make the standard assumption that the monopoly price $p^{m}(s)$ is unique and increasing in s.
+For example, this holds if $\Pi(p,s)$ is strictly quasi-concave in p and supermodular in (p,s).